 "No, I told you it should work.
 Not that it was guaranteed.
 I told you... wording is key."
 Nadya said.
 Megan grit her teeth a bit.. how could she just talk about killing someone so off-handedly?

 "What’s passed is passed.
 Do you want me to switch it to a different male?"
 Nadya asked.
 Megan glanced away from her.

 "No...
 I'm not using it."
 She said firmly.
 It went quiet for a moment.

-“You realize how dangerous you can be in your crazed state?”
+"You realize how dangerous you can be in your crazed state?"
 Nadya said.
-Megan looked away from her.

 "Can't you... just give me something to knock me out for a day?"
 Megan asked, suddenly hopeful.
 Again, Nadya sighed.

 "Without getting that relief... you realize it will agitate you for months afterward.. don't you?
 It will be that much harder to control yourself."
 Nadya asked.

 "Fine... let me call my sister.
 Come back on Wednesday, early, and I should have something for you."
 Nadya said.
 Megan glanced back at her, a bit surprised.